Best Weightlifting Shoes in 2020: Powerlift vs. Adipower vs. Romaleos

 The heel of the Inov-8 Fastlift features a patented power truss.
 This feature a series of string cylindrical columns designed to support the heel with an optimum heel lift for effective lifting and power transfer.
 The trusses drastically reduce the overall weight of the shoe.
 Just below the power trusses lies the external heel cage (EHC).
 This acts to lock the heel in place, providing lateral stability for the heel through all movements.

-The sole of this show has been designed from rock climbing rubber technology.
+The sole of this shoe has been designed from rock climbing rubber technology.
 The effect is a sole that optimizes grip on a range of surfaces.
-Circular cut-outs in the sole create a series of suction cups that glue you to the floor during your lifts.
+Circular cutouts in the sole create a series of suction cups that glue you to the floor during your lifts.
 Read more in our full review.

-Despite it’s sold weight lifting features the shoe fits and feels more like a training shoe than a weightlifting shoe.
-This allows for full range and freedom of movement while still being able to provide max stability for the traditional lifts.
+Although it's sold weight lifting features, the shoe fits and feels more like a training shoe than a weightlifting shoe, this allows for full range and freedom of movement while still being able to provide max stability for the traditional lifts.

 Features of the Inov-8 Men's Fastlift 335

 The majority of oly shoes can be quite heavy and cumbersome to use for anything other than squats.
 In many cross-fit situations, you have to choose whether to jeopardize the correct jumping technique and wear weight lifting shoes or wear running trainers and not get the most out of your squats and deadlifts.